typetron/typetron.org/docs/orm.md

 }
 ```

+>  **_NOTE_** Typetron will support auto-migrations that will help you create the database schema automatically
+> from your entities and then export a migration once you are finished with your changes.
+This wil become handy
+> when working on a development environment.

 By default, Typetron uses the lowercase name of the entity as the table name, which is `article` in this
 case.
 You can change the table name using the `@Meta` decorator:

+>  **_NOTE_** Typetron will have a pluralization feature, so you won't need to write the table at plural manually.

 ```ts
 @Meta({